ccverak/gemmy/README.md

 *The only objective of this project is to have some sample source, but who knows it might be useful in the feature.*

 ## Test coverage
-Believe or not o lost the tests from this project, this is a deployment copy.
+Believe or not I lost the tests from this project, this is a deployment copy.

 ## Licence
 MIT.
 2013.
 Do what ever you want with this :-)